abstractmachines/r-stats-probability/README.md

 # RStudio projects for probability and statistics

+Source(s):

+Most of this material is derived from _"Mathematical Statistics"_ by Wackerly.

+Some of this material is also derived from _"Probability and Statistics for Engineering and the Sciences"_, by Jay Devore, but to a much lesser degree.

+The Wackerly book has more formulas (instead of tables), introductions to the mn rule, and other important concepts of combinatorics and statistics.

 # Table of Contents
 1. [Probability Definition: Events, Sample Points and Sequencing Events Techniques](#probability-definition)
 2. [How to calculate probability: Combinations, Permutations, Cardinality](#how-to-calculate-probability)